ssmiller25/recipe/content/recipe/let_me_love_you_smoothie.md

 For the Base:
   - 1/2 cup frozen pitaya (dragon fruit) chunks (look for pink dragon fruit for the color)
+    - Or 10oz Pre-frozen dragon fruit smooth pouch kit
   - 1/2 cup frozen strawberries
   - 1/2 ripe banana (fresh or frozen)
   - 1/4 ripe avocado

 For Sweetness & Creaminess:
   - 2-3 pitted Medjool dates (start with 2, add more if you prefer sweeter)
-  - 1 cup unsweetened coconut milk (from a carton, for blending)
+  - 1 cup unsweetened coconut milk

 Optional Boosts (for similar benefits):
 - 1 scoop collagen peptides (unflavored, any brand) - While the original specifies "Liposomal Collagen Peptide by Rho Nutrition," any unflavored collagen peptide will provide similar protein benefits.
 Liposomal refers to a delivery method for better absorption, which is hard to replicate at home.